List of Available Audits for Google Ads

 Ads With Dynamic Keyword Insertion

-• Duplicate Final URL: This audit will return the percentage of all ads which have the same Final URL
+• Duplicate Final URL: This audit will return the percentage of all ads that have the same Final URL.

 Display Campaigns